Na Aana Is Des Laado: 18–21 years later

 Ammaji strives to save Jahnvi from a new cruel Sarpanch, Rana Rantej who orders her to marry his sons.
 Among them, Jahnvi only accepts Surya, who falls in love with her.
 Rana conspires against Veerpur, but after Jahnvi exposes him, he dies while trying to cover his loss.
 Ammaji gets involved with corrupt politicians and Dia takes her place and dies.
 Surya's brother Param kills him to avenge Rana's death.
 Jahnvi falls into depression.

-Dejected and reformed, Ammaji renounces everything and hands over her powers to Jahnvi, who comes stronger than before and saves all.
-The serial ends as Ammaji plays with little girls in Veerpur and Jahnvi rules as the new Ammaji.
+Dejected and reformed, Ammaji renounces everything and hands over her powers to Jahnvi, who becomes stronger than before and saves all.
+The serial ends as Ammaji plays with little girls in Veerpur and Jahnvi ruling as the new Ammaji.